Tech Made Simple

 Fix it

-In general, avoid dropping, throwing or otherwise causing impact to the hard drive to extend its lifespan.
-At some point, you might consider upgrading your hard drive too: “We tend to recommend upgrading to solid-state drives,” Schoeffler says.
-Here is our guide on how to upgrade from a hard disk drive to an SSD.
+To extend the lifespan of your hard drive, avoid dropping, throwing, or otherwise causing impact.
+At some point, you might consider upgrading your hard drive, too: “We tend to recommend upgrading to solid-state drives,” Schoeffler says.

 3. Your hard drive is 95% full

-When your hard drive gets to 95 percent full, computers can slow down by 50 percent, Schoeffler estimates.
+When your hard drive gets to 95% full, computers can slow down by 50%, Schoeffler estimates.
 “At this point, there is no space to save the temporary files required for operating programs, so it’s as if the OS doesn’t know how to run properly anymore,” he says.

 Fix it